Update Samsung Galaxy S2 to Android 4.3 Jelly Bean

-- 5Inside the recovery mode, you will first want to create an Android backup of your current ROM by selecting 'Backup and Restore > Backup'
+- 5Inside the recovery mode, you will first want to create an Android backup of your current ROM by selecting 'Backup and Restore > Backup'.

 - 6Select 'Wipe data/factory reset' and then 'Wipe cache partition'.
 Also then select 'Advanced wipe > wipe Dalvik cache'.After you create your Android backup, you need to perform a full wipe on your device.

-- 7Go back to the main screen to install SlimBean Android 4.3 ROM by selecting 'Install Zip from SD card' and then choosing the zip file that you saved to the root of your SD card.
+- 7Go back to the main screen to install SlimBean Android 4.3 ROM by selecting 'Install Zip from SD card' and then choose the zip file that you saved to the root of your SD card.